Insight • Leadership · Mission · Decision Making

 The answer was yes.

-That didn't mean the work would be easy.
+That did not mean the work would be easy.
 It meant the work was aligned.
+And aligned work is the only kind worth doing.

 Why This Matters for Leaders